Team meetings play a traditional and sometimes obligatory role in office culture, but that doesn’t mean team meetings always count.

 Even when they’re kept short and sweet, your employees will typically forget the key points of a meeting by the time they return to their work stations.

 To ensure that your employees are going back to work with the meeting’s most valuable advice in mind, spend thirty seconds at the end of each meeting summarizing the key takeaways.

 7. Make Meetings Rare

 Although team meetings can be made fun, productive, and inspiring; nobody can dispute that a team meeting is not real work.

-I suggest you take a leaf out of 37Signals’ book and keep team meetings to a minimum.
+I suggest you take a leaf out of 37Signals’ book and keep team meetings to a minimum; this will make the team meetings count and be more significant.
 They prefer to make use of email and IM to communicate.
 As they say, “every minute spent outside of the meeting room is a minute you can get real work done instead.”

 Make Team Meetings Count for Your Team

 The disdain for team meetings is almost universal among employees.

 But if your company can make team meetings enjoyable and meaningful, you’ll be set apart from your competitors.
 This can only be a good thing when your workforce inevitably share stories about your company on platforms like GlassDoor.

 How does your company approach team meetings?
 Let me know in the comments section below!